All tours include great cycling or walking at your own pace along carefully selected routes; personal attention from their ... More

-All tours include great cycling or walking at your own pace along carefully selected routes, lodging at wonderful country inns and hotels, delicious dinners and healthy breakfasts, a support van, assorted epiphanies and serendipities and more.
+All tours include great cycling or walking at your own pace along carefully selected routes; personal attention from their enthusiastic and knowledgeable tour leaders; lodging at wonderful country inns and hotels; delicious dinners and healthy breakfasts; a support van; plus assorted epiphanies and serendipities.

 I am the co-owner of Bike Vermont and must admit it was a surprise to see a negative review from these folks.
 We felt, and they agreed, we treated them exceedingly well, especially given the unique nature of their concerns.
 In any case I think the real point here is that if a guest has a concern about a Bike Vermont tour, whether we agree with you fully… partially…or not at all, we will go out of our way to quickly address your concerns honestly, fairly and very generously.
 That is why we feel we have such a good reputation and have enjoyed a successful business for over 35 years!